 The motor in the average family compact needs far fewer amps to turn it over than the one in a sports car or big SUV.
-If you've ever bought batteries for different vehicles, you probably know that some need a higher mp Hour (Ah) rating than others.
+If you've ever bought batteries for different vehicles, you probably know that some need a higher ampere-hour (Ah) rating than others.

 So, the solution is easy, right?
-Choose a jump starter with the same amp hours as your car.
+Choose a jump-starter with the same ampere-hours as your car.

-Unfortunately it doesn't work that way.
-Amps and amp hours aren't quite the same thing.
-Also, jump starter manufacturers usually report peak amps, which doesn't really mean a lot, except as a comparison.
+Unfortunately, it doesn't work that way.
+Amps and ampere-hours aren't quite the same thing.
+Also, jump-starter manufacturers usually report peak amps, which doesn't really mean a lot except as a comparison.
 What you really want are cranking amps (CA) or cold cranking amps (CCA).

 150 to 200 amps for a 4-cylinder.

 250 to 300 amps for an 8-cylinder.

 500 to 700 amps for an 8-cylinder.